Policy on academic misconduct for PGR examinations and awards

 1. The regulations on academic integrity and research degrees and the University-wide academic integrity policy contain the relevant underpinning rules on plagiarism and other forms of academic misconduct.

 2. Any suspected academic misconduct in relation to a credit-bearing taught component undertaken by a PGR student is not covered by this policy.
-The University’s Assessment Regulations cover the regulations and procedures for academic misconduct in credit-bearing taught components.
+Refer to the regulations and code of practice for taught programmes for academic misconduct in credit-bearing taught units.

-3. Where the Faculty PGR Director or the Associate Pro Vice-Chancellor (PGR) has a conflict of interest (for example, if they are a supervisor for the student), they must appoint a nominee to cover their role in this policy.
+3. Where the Faculty Academic Director (PGR) or delegate or the Associate Pro Vice-Chancellor (PGR) has a conflict of interest (for example, if they are a supervisor for the student), they must appoint a nominee to cover their role in this policy.

 4. An investigation under this policy can be triggered in the following circumstances: